 The MATA BOTOX Course for Dentists

 The Medical and Aesthetics Training Academy (MATA) from London’s Harley Street provides courses on all medical and aesthetic treatments.
-As an internationally recognised programme based on UK and European safety guidelines and effective business advice, MATA is considered the gold standard of training in the injectibles market.
+As an internationally recognised programme based on the UK and European safety guidelines and effective business advice, MATA is considered the gold standard of training in the injectables market.

 By completing the BOTOX® course at MATA you will gain a full understanding of facial anatomy, skin and substance reaction.
 The comprehensive, university standard Virtual Learning Environment (VLE) provides videos, webinars, business and marketing guidance, product ordering and more.
 You have tutorials in small groups and finally an assessment.
 The certification counts as one unit towards a Master’s Degree (Level 7 UK standard).